Michigan Winter Moments

 Ludington State Park, Ludington

-With a well-placed thunk, picks and crampons bite into glassy 100-foot curtains of ice as athletes pull themselves through a bucket-list climb.
-Formations with names such as Suck It Up and Hi Ho Silver make Munising’s Ice Fest (February 15–19) an ice-climbing mecca.
+With a well-placed thunk, picks and crampons bite into glassy 100-foot curtains of ice as athletes pull themselves through a bucket-list climb make Munising’s Ice Fest a winter favorite.
 Get inspiration from nationally known climbers, sign up for clinics to learn or refine climbing skills, and test new climbing gear.

 Fancy Ice Blocks